 First, a lot of us enjoy a good story.
+Then, grabs our attention for an emotional connection.
 Next, good stories travel via electronic mail.
 But, calls to action make it a scam.
 So, chain email letters no forward for hoaxes.
 Given, proper netiquette to delete.
 So, don’t forward.

 Chain Email Letters No Forward